teemuniskanen/docs/docs/api/fhir/custom-rest.md

 # Custom REST API

-EBMeDS 2.0 is not a full-blown FHIR server, but we do provide a REST interface for getting some of our static FHIR resources via HTTP.
+EBMEDS 2.0 is not a full-blown FHIR server, but we do provide a REST interface for getting some of our static FHIR resources via HTTP.

 ## Coaching